-Issuer SunPower Corporation.
-Class A Common Stock Offered 9,000,000 shares.
-Class A Common Stock to be Outstanding After This Offering 52,999,060 shares (as of March 29, 2009).
-Class B Common Stock Outstanding and to be Outstanding After This Offering 42,033,287 shares, representing approximately 44% of our total outstanding shares of capital stock and 86% of the voting power of our outstanding capital stock.
-Total Common Stock to be Outstanding After This Offering 95,032,347 shares (as of March 29, 2009).
-Voting Rights We have two classes of authorized common stock: class A common stock and class B common stock.
-The rights of the class A and class B common stock are substantially similar, except with respect to certain voting provisions described in this prospectus supplement.
-Shares of class A common stock are entitled to one vote per share and shares of class B common stock are generally entitled to eight votes per share.
-See "Description of Class A Common Stock."
-Use of Proceeds We intend to use the net proceeds from this offering of approximately \$190.4 million (or approximately \$218.9 million if the underwriters exercise their over-allotment option in full) for general corporate purposes, including working capital and capital expenditures.
+We intend to use the net proceeds from this offering of approximately \$219.9 million (or approximately \$252.9 million if the underwriters exercise their over-allotment option in full) for general corporate purposes, including working capital and capital expenditures.
 From time to time, we evaluate potential acquisitions and strategic transactions of business, technologies or products, and we may use a portion of the net proceeds for such acquisitions or transactions.
 Currently, however, we do not have any agreements with respect to any such material acquisitions or strategic transactions.
 We may also use a portion of the net proceeds to repurchase or redeem some of our presently outstanding 1.25% debentures or our 0.75% debentures.
 We expect that holders of our outstanding 1.25% debentures and 0.75% debentures from whom we may repurchase such debentures (which holders may include one or more of the underwriters) may have outstanding short, or hedge, positions in our class A common stock relating to such outstanding debentures.
 Upon repurchase, we expect that such holders will unwind or offset those hedge positions by purchasing class A common stock in secondary market transactions, including through purchases in the open market, and/or by entering into various derivative transactions with respect to our class A common stock at the time of the pricing of the concurrent debenture offering or shortly thereafter.
 These activities could have the effect of increasing, or preventing a decline in, the market price of our class A common stock concurrently with or shortly after the pricing of that offering.
 Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc., the underwriters of this offering, may act as our agents in connection with our repurchase of outstanding senior convertible debentures.
-We expect to use approximately \$22.9 million of the net proceeds from the concurrent debenture offering to pay the cost of certain purchased options and certain sold warrants described under "Entry Into Convertible Debenture Hedge" and "Sale of Warrants" in the prospectus supplement related to the concurrent debenture offering.
-Nasdaq Symbol for Our Class A Common Stock Our class A common stock is listed on The Nasdaq Global Select Market under the symbol "SPWRA."
-Risk Factors You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors," as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus, in particular the risk factors included in our annual report on Form 10-K for the year ended December 28, 2008, before deciding whether to invest in our class A common stock.
-Concurrent Debenture Offering Concurrently with this offering of class A common stock, we are offering \$200.0 million of our 4.75 % senior convertible debentures due 2014 (or \$230.0 million if the underwriters exercise their option to purchase additional senior convertible debentures in full) by means of a separate prospectus supplement and accompanying prospectus.
-In connection with the concurrent debenture offering, we are entering into convertible debenture hedge transactions with affiliates of certain of the underwriters, which affiliates we refer to as the option counterparties.
-We are also selling warrants to the option counterparties.
-See "Description of Concurrent Debenture Offering" for a description of the concurrent debenture offering.
-U.S. Federal Income Tax Considerations Holders are urged to consult their own tax advisors.
-See "Material United States Federal Income Tax Considerations for Non-U.S. Holders."
+We expect to use approximately \$20.0 million to \$22.0 million of the net proceeds from the concurrent debenture offering to pay the cost of certain purchased options and certain sold warrants described under "Entry Into Convertible Debenture Hedge" and "Sale of Warrants" in the prospectus supplement related to the concurrent debenture offering.

+Nasdaq Symbol for Our Class A Common Stock

+Our class A common stock is listed on The Nasdaq Global Select Market under the symbol "SPWRA."